HONORARIUM & REIMBURSEMENT PAYMENT FOR INTERNATIONAL VISITORS

 Visa Waiver Program (VWP)

-Click here for full details of the Visa Waiver Program.
+For full details of the Visa Waiver Program please visit:

-The Visa Waiver Program (VWP) enables nationals of 37 participating countries* to travel to the United States for tourism or business (visitor [B] visa purposes only) for stays of 90 days or less without obtaining a visa.
+The Visa Waiver Program (VWP) enables nationals of 37 participating countries to travel to the United States for tourism or business for stays of 90 days or less without obtaining a visa